CBS News: Mid-late 20th century

 In 1948, CBS Radio journalist Edmund Chester emerged as the television network's new Director of News Special Events and Sports.

 In 1949, Chester collaborated with one of CBS' original Murrow Boys, Larry LeSueur, to produce the innovative news series United Nations In Action.
 Underwritten by Ford Motor Company as a public service, the broadcasts endeavored to provide live coverage of the proceedings of the United Nations General Assembly from its interim headquarters in Lake Success, New York.
 They proved to be successful, and were honored with a George Foster Peabody Award for Television News in 1949.

 In 1950, the name of the nightly newscast was changed to Douglas Edwards with the News, and the following year, it became the first news program to be broadcast on both coasts, thanks to a new coaxial cable connection, prompting Edwards to use the greeting "Good evening everyone, coast to coast."
 In 1962, the broadcast was renamed the CBS Evening News when Walter Cronkite replaced Edwards.
 Edwards remained with CBS News, contributing to various daytime television newscasts and radio news broadcasts until his retirement on April 1, 1988.

 From the 1990s until 2014, CBS News operated its own production unit CBS News Productions, to produce alternative programming for cable networks, and CBS EyeToo Productions, later renamed CBS Eye Productions, a company that produced documentaries and nonfiction programs.

 CBS News ran a cable channel, CBS Eye on People, from 1997 to 2000, and Spanish language channel CBS Telenoticias from 1996 to 1998.

-21st century and Trump Era
+21st century

 In 2021, CBS News had set up its own production unit.
 See It Now Studios, which was headed by Susan Zirinsky.

 Until April 2021, the president and senior executive producer of CBS News was Susan Zirinsky, who assumed the role on March 1, 2019.
 Zirinsky, the first female president of the network's news division, was announced as the choice to replace David Rhodes on January 6, 2019.
 The announcement came amid news that Rhodes would step down as president of CBS News "amid falling ratings and the fallout from revelations from an investigation into sexual misconduct allegations" against CBS News figures and Rhodes.

 In April 2021, CBS Television Stations and CBS News merged their two divisions into one entity named CBS News and Stations.